Skip to main content

 Coffee Tours:

-We were recommended this coffee tour, we didn’t make it past the first finca…
+We were recommended this coffee tour, but we didn’t make it past the first finca…

 page, because i want enjoyment, since this thiѕ